cthlbrennan/herdhub/TESTING.md

 - `npm install -D jest-environment-jsdom`

 All four Jest tests passed successfully.
-However, the third test did not work as expected, as the test could not identify the correct label element despite much bug testing.
+However, the third test did not work as expected, as the test could not identify the correct label element on the add_cow.html page despite much bug testing.
 Regardless, the proper functioning of this element passed manual testing as shown in the Defensive Programming section above.

 - Jest Testing
 ![Jest Testing](documentation/automated-testing/automated-testing.png)